Trae Romano is an Atlanta-based actor with a career to watch.

 ML: Now, a dangerous question… DC or Marvel?

 TR: I have always loved Marvel.
 I mean, I know Geoff loves Marvel too.
-But comic book lovers just love superheroes.
+But comic book lovers love superheroes.
 It doesn’t really matter if it's DC or Marvel.
-The way I was exposed to superheroes was through The Avengers; Iron Man, the Hulk, and Black Widow.
+I was exposed to superheroes through The Avengers, Iron Man, the Hulk, and Black Widow.

 TR: I would probably say my guitar.
-Whenever I’m not on set or reading my sides, I’m playing guitar.
-Also my golf club.
-When I was hanging out with Luke at his trailer, he had it parked in this spot that had a perfect patch of green grass and he’d hit to this manhole cover.
+Whenever I’m not on set or reading my sides, I’m playing guitar—also my golf club.
+When I was hanging out with Luke at his trailer, he had it parked in this spot that had a perfect patch of green grass, and he’d hit to this maintenance hole cover.
 Luke is a tall guy.
-I’d have to use his clubs and it just wasn’t working so eventually I was just like, “I have to bring my own club.”
+I’d have to use his clubs, and it just wasn’t working, so eventually, I was just like, “I have to bring my own club.”
 So that’s definitely a necessity.

 ML: I have always joked that I got into acting because I love set catering.
 What’s the best meal you’ve had on the set of Stargirl?

-TR: It’s funny you say that.
-I remember talking with Luke one day and I had a bag of those little donuts on set and he’s like, “You’re getting donuts from crafty?
+TR: It’s funny, you say that.
+I remember talking with Luke one day, and I had a bag of those little donuts on set, and he’s like, “You’re getting donuts from crafty?
 That’s amateur hour.”
-And I told him, “Look Luke, the reason I got into this business was the crafty.”
+And I told him, “Look, Luke, the reason I got into this business was crafty.”
 He was like, “Alright, I respect that.
 That’s a valid answer.”
 But I think the best meal after a long day of work was penne and broccoli.
-The chef Tony was Italian and he made these great dishes like my father would make.
-He’d add some olive oil and pepper, and the perfect amount of garlic to the penne.
+The chef Tony was Italian, and he made these great dishes as my father would make.
+He’d add some olive oil and pepper and the perfect amount of garlic to the penne.
 It was great.